Battle of the Golds (Moratuwa): History

 The series resumed in 1954 with the match ending in a high-scoring draw.
 In 1955 Raymond de Silva's Sebastianites lost to the Cambrians for the fourth time by 9 wickets.
 Prince of Wales' was led by Stanley de Alwis.
 Draws followed for the next three years and Prince of Wales' expanded their winning tally to 5–nil in 1959 with an emphatic innings and 56-run win.
 Suranjith Mendis led the winning side while his counterpart was Sirimal Fernando.
 The encounter continued in stalemates for two years and in 1962 St. Sebastian's got their first-ever victory under Priyantha Fernando.
 They beat the Cambrians led by Hyasti Aponso by 5 wickets.
 After three consecutive draws, St. Sebastian's recorded their second win under Sarath Perera.
 Perera's side beat the Cambrians captained by Leslie de Silva by massive innings and 152 runs.
 Deadlocks followed for a decade until the Cambrians led by Pemlal Fernando recorded an 8-wicket win in a low-scoring encounter against Walter Fernando's Sebastianites.

-Since the start, the Cambrians have six wins while the Sebastianites have won thrice in the series with the rest ending in draws.
-St Sebastian's had their last victory in 2011 under the guidance of Captain Saneetha De Mel and was unable to take 2012 which ended in a draw.
+Since the start, the Cambrians have six wins while the Sebastianites have won four times in the series with the rest ending in draws.
+St Sebastian's had their last victory in 2024 under the guidance of Captain Manuja Chanthuka.
 Prince of Wales's has not won a match since 1977.